johnscancella/scribeAPI/project/loc/content/help/tutorial_verify_1.md

 #Verify

-In this task, you'll perform quality control on the transcriptions.
-Select the best transcription from those provided.
-If none appear correct, you may choose to enter your own.
+In the Verify task, you’ll review the transcriptions that could not be matched in our system.
+Select the best transcription from the ones provided.

-If miltiple transcriptions appear valid, choose the first one.
+Remember: we’re looking for the transcription that most closely matches the text on the newspaper page.

+If none of the options appear to be correct, you can enter your own.